Azure/terraform-azurerm-avm-res-network-loadbalancer/examples/internal/_header.md

-# Default example
+# Internal Load Balancer \ Standard SKU example

-This deploys the module in its simplest form.
+This deploys the module as a common internal load balancer quick start.